JaiPShiva/WordProcesssor/README.md

 Method-Post

 Palyload Details:
-words:  Contains List of words
+-words:  Contains List of words
-filter: Contains String by which we can filter.
+-filter: Contains String by which we can filter.
-length: Conatins numberic value for word length filter.
+-length: Conatins numberic value for word length filter.

-Success Request Sample:
+-Success Request Sample:
 {
 	"words":[
 "JaiShanker",